softintegration/stock_picking_internal_report_display_address/README.md

-Display source and destination address in Internal pickings report
+Display source and destination address in pickings report
 ------------------------------------------------------------------
 By default in Odoo,the addresses are displayed in the report only in the case of delivery,this module allow stock manager to display addresses in any type of stock operation as needed.